shenyang44/challenge-tic-tac-toe-jquery/README.md

 If you are already a student, you may find the challenge description at https://code.nextacademy.com/lessons/tic-tac-toe---html-css/852

-### Some start files are provided for you which will give a very basic tic tac toe board.
+### Some starter files are provided for you which will give a very basic tic tac toe board.
 These are optional if you wish to shorten the setup time.